tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 ## Context

-Here we focus on software-agnostic protocol versions.
+This ADR focuses on software-agnostic protocol versions.

 The Software Version is covered by SemVer and described elsewhere.
 It is not relevant to the protocol description, suffice to say that if any protocol version